-While the waits may be lengthy, persons interested in applying for a CoC funded housing program of the Balance of State CoC should discuss his or her needs with a local homeless service provider and/or with a worker representing a state agency funded provider that provides services.
+While the waits may be lengthy, people interested in applying for a CoC funded housing program of the Balance of State CoC should discuss his or her needs with a local homeless service provider and/or with a worker representing a state agency funded provider that provides services.

 These service providers can help complete a Coordinated Entry Overview application packet.

-Alternatively, applications may be obtained by either:
+If you don’t know of a service provider, applications may be obtained by either:

 - calling 617-573-1390